dcos/dcos-e2e/docs/cli/source/dcos-aws-cli.rst

 AWS
 ===

-The :ref:`dcos-aws-cli:dcos-aws` CLI allows you to create and manage open source DC/OS and DC/OS Enterprise clusters on AWS EC2 instances.
+The :ref:`dcos-aws-cli:minidcos aws` CLI allows you to create and manage open source DC/OS and DC/OS Enterprise clusters on AWS EC2 instances.

 A typical CLI workflow for open source DC/OS may look like the following.
 Install the CLI (see :doc:`install-cli`),  then create and manage a cluster: